LCCI Annual Beach Clean 2025

-The LCCI Beach Clean is back for 2025!
+The LCCI Annual Beach Clean is back for 2025!

-This event will involve substantial walking over uneven terrain and climbing steep stairs, so please consider if this event is suitable for you when booking your place.
+This event also involves substantial walking over uneven terrain and climbing steep stairs, so please consider if this event is suitable for you when booking.

 About The Great British Beach Clean